Types of GFCI outlet

 Electrical

 The answer to 'types of GFCI outlet' is that there are several common types of GFCI (Ground Fault Circuit Interrupter) outlets used in homes.
-A GFCI outlet is designed to quickly shut off power if it detects a ground fault, which can help prevent electric shocks and reduce the risk of electrical fires.
+GFCI outlets are designed to protect against electrical shocks and reduce the risk of electrocution by quickly shutting off power when a ground fault is detected.

 The most common types of GFCI outlets include: